 So far there have been seven new cases of re-engagement from recently released detainees.
 However, the rise in recidivism of detainees could be rooted in the treatment of detainees.
 “The longer we hold people the longer they may be inclined to commit acts against the U.S. if they haven't already,” said Stina Stannik, the President of Tufts’ Amnesty International.
 She also remarked that this fear of detainee engagement should not deter the closing of Guantanamo Bay and should instead be a reality that should be dealt with head on instead of continuing to violate human rights laws by detaining prisoners.

 The history of Guantanamo Bay has been plagued by a slew of condemnations from the international organizations.
-Organizations like Amnesty International, the Human Rights Watch, and the United Nations have called repeatedly for the closing of Guantanamo Bay due to its numerous Human Rights violations.
+Organizations like Amnesty International, Human Rights Watch, and the United Nations have called repeatedly for the closing of Guantanamo Bay due to its numerous Human Rights violations.
 A study conducted by the International Justice Center found the Guantanamo Bay to be in violation of the American Declaration of the Rights and Duties of Man, as they currently have forty-five men detained for an immense amount of time without being charged for any crime.
-Since then, Congress passed the National Defense Authorization Act of 2014 allowing the US government to continue detaining uncharged prisoners “until the end of hostilities,” thus making it completely legal to continue holding majority of their detainees until they find that terrorist hostilities have ended, an end which may never come.
+Since then, Congress passed the National Defense Authorization Act of 2014 allowing the US government to continue detaining uncharged prisoners “until the end of hostilities,” thus making it completely legal to continue holding the majority of their detainees until they find that terrorist hostilities have ended, an end which may never come.

 Obama’s new plan is extremely similar to executive order he introduced 7 years ago.
 It is still illegal to bring Guantanamo detainees on U.S. soil, and while a large amount of the detainees are approved for transfer, their release date remains uncertain.
 Furthermore, Obama is largely unsure how to handle the remaining detainees under continued detention.

 The future of the Guantanamo Bay remains fairly uncertain.
-In order for Obama to have this victory, he would need full support from a majority republican Congress to allow detainees on American soil and the ability to transfer the remainder of the detainees to third countries or have them repatriated.
+In order for Obama to have this victory, he would need full support from a majority republican Congress to allow detainees on American soil and to transfer the remainder of the detainees to third countries or have them repatriated.
 In reality, the possibility of closing Guantanamo Bay seems less of a tangible goal and instead wishful thinking as Obama now has little under a year left to pursue with initiative.
 In a recent speech on the shuttering of Guantanamo, president Obama remarked that he was “Clear eyed about the hurdles to closing Guantanamo Bay.”
 These hurdles make it hard to determine whether or not this goal can be achieved by the end of the Obama administration.
 If it does not, it may be a while before we see another initiative to close Guantanamo Bay.